merliot/hub/README.md

 ### Install Locally

-You can install Merliot Hub on your local network.
+You can install Merliot Hub on a computer on your local network.
 The devices will dial into the hub on your local network.
 You access the hub at it's local IP address.

 ![](docs/images/local-install.png)